 1. Overview

-This file tells the function, information flow, Architecture, and Operations of our web application.
-If you have read our PPT, you must know the general idea of our solution.
+This file tells the function, information flow, architecture and operations of our web application.
+You can also find the general idea of our solution in submitted PPT.
 We have implemented the application managing the whole process from the request sent by client to the completion of the Post-sale service.
 The whole off-line and on-line processes are integrated in one system and all data well under management.
 However, as a demo, some functions are simplified.
 You will see the differences in the 4th part of this file.

 2. Information Flow